lonerinthenight/binary-tree-visualizer/README.md

     In order to build the following linked list:
     > 5 -> 2 -> 0 -> 1 -> 3 -> 1 -> 4

-    We may call function `makeTree` like this:
+    We may call function `makeList` like this:
     ```C++
     ListNode *head = makeList({ 5,2,0,1,3,1,4 });
     ```